LautaroLabarcaG/Quantum-sensing-of-displacements-with-stabilized-GKP-states/README.md

 **backaction.py**: Functions used for backaction evading performance analysis.

-### The folder Noise the codes for all results with noise.
+### The folder Noise contains the codes for all results with noise.

-The data is obtained and managed from the jupyter notebooks: "sBs-noiseless", "metrological-potential-noiseless"
+The data is obtained and managed from the jupyter notebooks: "running_noise", "running_bakcaction_2", "simple-sBs-bitflip-analysis"